Saturday, 9 June

 Before Finnish academics send their manuscripts to journal and book editors, I help them satisfy the current requirements for a clear, reader-friendly style.
 As every word costs money, almost all editors now favour the concise active voice, which, in fact, rarely requires first-person pronouns.
 Instead, the inanimate agent (‘Results were encouraging’, ‘They received a diet of …‘) serves even to describe methodologies.
 Passive voice, once ubiquitous, fulfils exceptional needs: ‘The late [unpopular] Professor Smith is greatly missed.’

 As teacher, I have my students fling their first-draft sentences onto paper/screen at maximum pace, as if speaking.
-Similarly, as authors’ editor, I ask writers never to translate lines from Finnish and always to read all drafts aloud: ears out-perform eyes.
+Similarly, as an authors’ editor, I ask writers never to translate lines from Finnish and always to read all drafts aloud: ears out-perform eyes.
 In manuscript editing, before any thought of grammar, we seek in each sentence the message-word best expressing its key point and foreshadowing oncoming information.
 After this word goes the full-stop.
 The next sentence’s early words (‘this/such/moreover/conversely’) produce flow.
 Next, every unnecessary, wasted word goes out.
 End-focus plus linkage in active voice ensures clarity and rhetorical power, even demands logical thought.
-Only after this brutal language manipulation do I consider grammar – in Finland, having errors largely vanished.
+Only after this brutal language manipulation do I consider grammar – in Finland, having errors has largely vanished.
 Writing itself becomes faster, enjoyable and, to editors, manuscripts far more publishable.

 About the presenter